 Has your lawn turned brown?
 Would you like to save water and money while creating a beautiful native garden that supports birds, pollinators, and other wildlife?
 Then apply to Conejo Valley Audubon Society’s Lawns to Habitat program, and we will help you turn your sad plot into a thriving native plant habitat resplendent with wildlife!

-Each summer CVAS accepts applications for grants to help people make this transformation.
+Each spring CVAS accepts applications for grants to help people make this transformation.
 Successful applicants will receive:

 - $250 worth of native plants (40-50 plants, depending on size)

 Let us help you achieve your dream landscape!

 - Define, measure, and photograph your project area.
 Pin flags or survey tape and nails can help you visualize your new native habitat.

 - Measure to the nearest foot, calculate square footage by multiplying area width by length.